-This Lenovo 144Hz monitor is just slightly larger than Acer’s option at 24.5-inches, but a little real estate can go a long way.
+This Lenovo 144Hz monitor is slightly larger than Acer’s option at 24.5-inches, but a tiny real estate can go a long way.
 It keeps up with a Full HD resolution and AMD’s FreeSync technology.
 Lenovo also added a blue light filter so you can stay in the game for longer with less stress on your eyes.

-See also: Best gaming PC Desktops
+See also: The best gaming PC desktops

-MSI Optix MAG240CR
+MSI Optix G24C4

-See also: Best MSI laptops to buy
+See also: The best MSI laptops to buy

 Dell S2421HGF 144Hz monitor

 Alienware may be the most famous element of Dell’s gaming lineup, but the mothership brand is a competitor in its own right.
-Just look at the G5 laptops or this affordable monitor for all the proof you need.
+Just look at the G5 laptops, or this affordable monitor, for all the proof you need.

-See also: The best Dell laptops to buy in 2020
+See also: The best Dell laptops to buy